jordibernandi/master_thesis_MMDS/1-yt-video-scraper/README.md

   - A filtered version of `vis_channel_stats.csv`, focusing on independent YouTubers.

 - **`3mil_videos_metadata`**
-  - Contains the results of scraping all YouTube videos metadata from YouTube channels listed in `checked_channels_v2.csv`.
+  - Contains 3 million rows metadata, the results of scraping all YouTube videos metadata from YouTube channels listed in `checked_channels_v2.csv`.
 Can be downloaded [here](https://drive.google.com/drive/u/0/folders/11XkzCTerbk3651zyY_K6DHBNsGtB266B).

 - **`before_covid_top_videos_df.csv`**:
   - Contains metadata for the top YouTube videos used in the COVID-19 case study, **before COVID-19** (February 1, 2019 – January 31, 2020).